7 Things I’ve Discovered About Motherhood & Mother’s Day

 Photo credit: Kate Gilmore

-I recently delivered the keynote address for Stuartholme’s Mother’s Day event.
+In 2022 I delivered the keynote address for Stuartholme’s Mother’s Lunch Day event.
 This post is based on that address.
+Please note: it is not all puppies & chocolate.

 If you told me a year ago that I’d be giving a speech at a Mother’s Day function, I would have laughed out loud… derisively.